Rates and Regulations

 • A person currently certified as completing a wilderness first aid course as approved by DATCP.

-• All medications brought to Upham Woods by a camper or staff member shall be in containers clearly labeled to include the name of the camper or staff member, the name of the medication, the dosage, the frequency of administration, and the route of administration (ATCP 78.19(6)(a)).
+• All medications (prescription and over-the-counter) brought to Upham Woods by a youth or adult shall be in containers clearly labeled to include the name of the camper or staff member, the name of the medication, the dosage, the frequency of administration, and the route of administration.

 • First Aid Coordinators are responsible for providing care only within the scope of practice of their certifications.

-• The infirmary at Upham Woods does not provide over-the-counter or prescription medications.
+• The first-aid room at Upham Woods does not have over-the-counter or prescription medications.
 However, first aid coordinators can use an automated external defibrillator (AED), a bag valve mask (BVM), basic first aid supplies, and personal care items.

 Head Lice